yamenK/Java-8-Reference/README.md

 ####Lamda Operations

-A Stream is an sequence of elements supporting a set of sequential and parallel operations.
+A Stream is a sequence of elements supporting a set of sequential and parallel operations.
 A stream is formed from a collection that represents the source of the stream.
 A set of intermediate operations(filter(), map(), peek()) is performed on a stream and ended by a terminal function(forEach(), anyMatch()).
 Note a stream can only be used once(i.e only one terminal operation can be performed on a stream)

 #####Transforming a Stream
 ```Function<? super T,? extends R> mapper``` performs an operation on a stream and extracts objects.